- The above table refers to some recurring topics for the Daily Dose of Discernment series.

 It is important to understand the usage of the word “change” in this book.
 Change is considered an impossibility for psychological entities such as thoughts, feelings, and sensations.
 However, sometimes the book recommends change or describes how to change.
 This is consistent because change can have the meaning of transforming into something else, which is wrong for psychological usage.
 And change can have the meaning of switching to something else, which is right for psychological usage.
 You do not change your dog into a cat.
 You can change from having a dog to having a cat.
 You change your shirt by switching to a different shirt, not by mutating your current shirt into another shirt.
 Switch, not change.
 Or change in the sense of turning, shifting, transferring, or redirecting, not evolving.
 More discussion on change can be found in Attitude Is All You Need!
 Second Edition.

-If you are interested in quotations, then please visit the autho’s website.
+If you are interested in quotations, then please visit the author’s website.
 There you will find lists of quotations organized by topic.
-If you find quotations intriguing, but not fulfilling, then please examine some of the author’s other works catalogued at the end of the book in the section “Books Alphabetically by Author.”
+If you find quotations intriguing, but not fulfilling, then please examine some of the author’s other works cataloged at the end of the book in the section “Books Alphabetically by Author.”